joemasilotti/masilotti.com/_posts/2020-12-17-swift-dependency-injection.md

 }
 ```

-However, we lost our code seam to inject fakes or mocks when under test.
+But we lost our code seam to inject fakes or mocks when under test.

 ## Abstract to a protocol